 To migrate incremental data multiple times, you can perform multiple incremental migrations at custom intervals after the initial full migration is complete.
 This synchronizes the incremental data generated on the source server to Alibaba Cloud, which reduces business downtime and the final cutover time.
 For more information, see Incremental server migration.

-For common issues and solutions, see FAQ and Troubleshooting.
+For more information about common issues and solutions, see FAQ and Troubleshooting.

 icon in front of the mount target.